tadejkan/server-backup/README.md

 	According to Google, these have to be unique, not just for your account, but globally as well.
 See https://cloud.google.com/storage/docs/bucket-naming#requirements for more information.

 5. Run ```./create_bucket.sh``` to create appropriate buckets.

+	Two 404 errors are expected to be displayed, because the script checks for weekly and monthly bucket existence.

+	If there are any other errors, please resolve them before continuing.

 6. Add this line to your CRON (change backups folder if necessary):